xcyan/eccv16_attr2img/README.md

 ```
 ./prepare_cropped_celeba.sh
 ```
-## Training your neural networks
+## Training
-* If you want to train the LFW image generators, please run the script (less than 3 hours)
+* If you want to train the LFW image generator, please run the script (less than 3 hours)
 ```
 ./demo_lfw.sh
 ```
-* If you want to train the CelebA image generators, please run the script (around 24 hours)
+* If you want to train the CelebA image generator, please run the script (around 24 hours)
 ```
 ./demo_celeba.sh
 ```